HHL Leipzig Graduate School of Management: Doctoral Program

 The doctoral program is for candidates who hold a secondary university degree.
 Within three years, the candidate participates in lectures, courses, a research colloquium and conferences.
 After successfully completing all requirements and acceptance of the doctoral thesis, the candidate is awarded the degree Dr. rer.oec.

+The Leipzig Leadership Model

+The Leipzig Leadership Model (LLM) is an interdisciplinary and multidimensional framework for good leadership developed at HHL Leipzig Graduate School of Management in 2016.
+The LLM uses its four dimensions (purpose, entrepreneurial spirit, effectiveness and responsibility) to link important questions of meaning and values with the strategic and operational tasks of entrepreneurial activity.
+The four dimensions can be applied using key questions and guide reflection: